Netherlands-based Xenikos has received US$30 million from two new investors in the company, Medicxi and RA Capital Management

 In connection with this financial round, Dr Jon Edwards of Medicxi and Dr Jake Simson of RA Capital will join Xenikos' board of directors.

 "Transplantation medicine has been starved of innovation for decades.
-For the thousands of patients receiving an allograft each year, GVHD can dash the hopes of recovery and cure," commented Dr Jake Simson, Principle at RA Capital, "we are excited to team with Xenikos to help realise their life-long mission of bringing T-Guard to the fight against aGVHD".
+For the thousands of patients receiving an allograft each year, GVHD can dash the hopes of recovery and cure," commented Dr Jake Simson, Principal at RA Capital, "we are excited to team with Xenikos to help realise their life-long mission of bringing T-Guard to the fight against aGVHD".